NuSkooler/enigma-bbs/docs/installation/manual.md

 ## Node.js
 ### With NVM
 Node Version Manager (NVM) is an excellent way to install and manage Node.js versions on most UNIX-like environments.
 [Get the latest version here](https://github.com/creationix/nvm).
-The install should look something like this:
+The nvm install may look _something_ like this:

 ```bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash
 ```
+:information_source: Do not cut+paste the above command!
+Visit the [NVM](https://github.com/creationix/nvm) page and run the latest version!

 Next, install Node.js with NVM:
 ```bash